hacklab-esgi/LNKat/README.md

 - [ ] Modify existing file as `cat input.lnk | lnkat.py > output.lnk`
 - [ ] Configuration files
 - [ ] More to come

+## Contributing

+This projet is using the [`rye`](https://rye.astral.sh/) tool for project and package management.

+All the parsing logic **must** be written inside `Construct`'s structs, mostly using the `Adapter` class.

+Please review the contribution guide at `.github/CONTRIBUTION.md`.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Credits